How to Get a Green Card Without Marriage in 2025

 Other Ways to Live in the U.S. Temporarily (Non-Immigrant Visas)

-For individuals not yet ready or eligible to pursue a green card, temporary non-immigrant visas offer opportunities to study, work, or invest in the United States, while potentially building the foundation for future permanent residency.
+For individuals not yet ready or eligible to pursue a green card, temporary non-immigrant visas such as the F1 visa offer opportunities to study, work, or invest in the United States, while potentially building the foundation for future permanent residency.

 • F-1 Student Visa: Issued to foreign nationals enrolled in full-time academic or language training programs.
 F-1 students may qualify for Optional Practical Training (OPT) after graduation, and those in STEM fields may receive a 24-month extension.
 Many transition to employment-based green cards through H-1B sponsorship.
 F-1 students often pursue Optional Practical Training (OPT) for 12 months, with STEM graduates eligible for a 24-month extension.
 Many later obtain H-1B sponsorship and transition to EB-2 or EB-3 green cards.